hitokiri-mata/katacoda-courses/kubernetes-pipelines/drone/step3-drone-engine-intro.md

-TODO - Test about what is needed on Kubernetes for Drone and this tutorial
+TODO - Test about what is needed on Kubernetes for Drone and this scenario.

 git repo, container registry, drone engine